pote/gpm/README.md

 When called without arguments `johnny_deps` looks for the Godeps file in the execution directory, alternatively, you can pass the path to the dependency file as an argument like `johnny_deps /path/to/dependencies` (in this case, the `dependencies` file would be parsed and applied).

-### Tags, branches or commit hashes
+### Tags or commit hashes

-Johnny Deps suggests (and we usually use) Git tags because it's the most human-readable format and looks nicer in the `Godeps` file, but thanks to git being awesome we can also specify a branch or a commit SHA and that will work just as well.
+Johnny Deps suggests (and we usually use) Git tags because it's the most human-readable format and looks nicer in the `Godeps` file, but thanks to git being awesome we can also specify a commit SHA and that will work just as well.

 So if a particular project you want to import doesn't use git tags for versioning, you can still specify the commit you want to work with.
 Under the hood, we use